 What we would then do is go to these articles here that we've just found, and we'd start to look for opportunities to add in a link for business owners.
 We want a copy of those articles, and we want to look at these pieces of content and see where a link might make sense.
 We want to talk about how we could leverage it a little bit deeper, and how we could add internal links in here and link back to this other piece of content.
 Then we want to look at this piece and see if there are opportunities to link to these articles.

 What we're starting to do is create topical authority within our site.
 We're internally linking all these relevant pieces of content.
 It's going to enrich how the crawlers understand these different topics on our website.
 It's going to improve how quickly or how easily they can find the content on our site.
 And it may improve the visibility and how easily these pieces of content are showing up in search, now that we have this defined topic of expertise within our site that's all connected and making sense.

 Internal linking is extremely important.
 Search Console is a great way to help us find and uncover opportunities to create better internal linking on our website and see how we can add links naturally.
 You don't want to stuff them in.
 You don't want to make it look funky, but you want to add them as naturally as possible.
 And that may mean making a slight update to some of your content to work it in a little bit more naturally.

 I hope this video was helpful.
 Get into Search Console, start digging around, and find better ways to create a better internal linking strategy.
 Make that content that you've been spending so much time and effort on more discoverable and easier for your users to engage with.

-Thanks a lot for watching.
-If you've got any questions, comment below, and until next time, Happy Marketing.
+Thanks a lot for watching, and until next time, Happy Marketing.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.